Why We Love George Town Penang

 South East Asia’s Best Street Food

-Char Kway Teow – A spicy dry noodle dish with prawns, cockles, chicken and shallots.
+– A spicy dry noodle dish with prawns, cockles, chicken, and shallots.

-Pasenbur – An Indian salad with potatoes, tofu, fish and cucumber, covered in a sweet-nutty sauce.
+– An Indian salad with potatoes, tofu, fish, and cucumber, covered in a sweet-nutty sauce.

-Popiah – A type of spring roll filled with soybean curd, eggs, vegetable stew and Chinese lettuce.
+– A type of spring roll filled with soybean curd, eggs, vegetable stew, and Chinese lettuce.

-Cendol – A shaved ice desert sweetened with palm sugar and coconut milk.
+– A shaved ice dessert sweetened with palm sugar and coconut milk.
 Topped with red beans and sweet corn which actually works!

 We were lucky enough to experience both the old and new and can recommend these two great places to stay.